nitro41992/splitting-sucks/docs/test_coverage.md

 *   **`AssignPeopleScreen` / `AssignStepWidget` (`lib/widgets/workflow_steps/assign_step_widget.dart` or `lib/screens/assign_people_screen.dart`)**
     *   **Covered By:** `test/screens/assign_people_screen_test.dart` (To be created)
     *   **Objective:** Verify the UI for assigning people to items, managing shared items, adding/removing people, and ensuring correct data propagation for the next step (Phase 0 Priority).
-Focus on data flow and `WorkflowState` interaction.
+Focus on data flow and `WorkflowState` interaction to ensure underlying assignment logic is sound regardless of UI changes.
     *   **Setup:**
         *   Mock `WorkflowState` to provide items, people, and manage assignments.
         *   Provide callbacks: `onAssignmentsUpdated` (or similar, to reflect changes to `WorkflowState`).